Sensing and Quantum Engineering with Magnetically Functionalized Ultracoherent Mechanical Resonators

 Proposal

-I propose to functionalize ultracoherent mechanical resonators with a nanomagnet to unleash their potential both for nanoscale magnetic sensing and the creation of hybrid quantum systems.
+I propose to functionalize ultracoherent mechanical resonators with a nanomagnet to unleash their potential for both nanoscale magnetic sensing and the creation of hybrid quantum systems.
 The force sensitivity of the best strained nanomechanical resonators allows sensing of single proton spins when functionalized with a nanomagnet, providing new ways to characterize quantum devices and to investigate the three-dimensional structure of complex molecules such as proteins.

 Challenges and Opportunities